-NOTE: "Back check" is defined as: (1) that time spent checking applicant-initiated revisions to plans regardless of their effect on valuation or scope and size of the project; or (2) any additional plan check performed on required revisions to plans subsequent to the initial revision submittal.
+2. "Back check" is defined as: (1) that time spent reviewing applicant-initiated revisions to plans that do not affect the valuation, scope or size of the project; or (2) any additional plan review performed on required corrections to plans beyond the standard review process, as determined by the Building Official.
+Plan review required for applicant-initiated revisions effecting valuation, scope, or size or project may be assessed a new plan review fee in addition to the initial plan review fee as determined by the Building Official.

-TABLE 1A-C - PLUMBING PERMIT AND INSPECTION FEES
+TABLE 1A-C - PLUMBING/MECHANICAL PERMIT AND INSPECTION FEES

-1. Permit issuance fee:
+1. Permit issuance fee: \$490.11

-2..
-For each inspection, re-inspection or additional inspection required:
+2 For each inspection, re-inspection or additional inspection required: Standard inspection fees per Table 1A-G

-Standard inspection fees per Table 1A-G
+3 Permit Review Fee Plan Review Hourly Rate